jacobcons/wallpaper-mate/README.md

   -v, --version     Show version number                                                                                                                [boolean]

 Examples:
-  wp-mate                                   Set desktop to a random wallpaper wp-mate -q space                          Set desktop to a random wallpaper searching under the term 'space' wp-mate -q nature cowboy                  Set desktop to a random wallpaper searching under the terms 'nature' and 'cowboy' wp-mate -q "animal crossing" -i 0 10 0    Set desktop to a random wallpaper searching under the term 'animal crossing' every 10 minutes wp-mate -i 1 0 0 -r 3840 2160             Set desktop to a random wallpaper every hour, only fetch wallpapers with a resolution that is at least 3840x2160
+  wpmate                                   Set desktop to a random wallpaper wpmate -q space                          Set desktop to a random wallpaper searching under the term 'space' wpmate -q nature cowboy                  Set desktop to a random wallpaper searching under the terms 'nature' and 'cowboy' wpmate -q "animal crossing" -i 0 10 0    Set desktop to a random wallpaper searching under the term 'animal crossing' every 10 minutes wpmate -i 1 0 0 -r 3840 2160             Set desktop to a random wallpaper every hour, only fetch wallpapers with a resolution that is at least 3840x2160
 ```